fredvries/NoPilot/README.md

 Now there is NoPilot.

 NoPilot mostly hides CoPilot as complete removal is no longer possible.
-Some visible parts are removed, blocked, or disabled by NoPilot.
+Some visible parts are removed, others are blocked or disabled by NoPilot.

 Instructions:
 - Download the batchfile to your Desktop